ULHPC/ulhpc-docs/docs/data/transfer.md

     In some APT based systems (e.g. Debian and Ubuntu) the command to unmount the remote directory may be called `fusermount3`.

+!!! tip

+    In some APT based systems (e.g. Debian and Ubuntu) the command to unmount the remote directory may be called `fusermount3`.

 ## Transfers between long term storage and the HPC facilities

 The university provides **central data storage** services for all employees and students.
 The data are stored securely on the university campus and are **managed by the IT department**.
 The storage servers most commonly used at the university are